Build Note

 Terms to understand before writing a handoff document

-• Monitoring point: the report, contact example, event, or support signal the client should check after launch.
+• Monitoring point: the report, contact example, event, inbox, or support signal the client should check after launch.

 Use this lesson safely